helm/helm/docs/quickstart.md

 - You must have Kubernetes installed, and have a local configured copy of `kubectl`.

+Helm will figure out where to install Tiller by reading your Kubernetes configuration file (usually `$HOME/.kube/config`).
+This is the same file that `kubectl` uses, so to find out which cluster Tiller would install to, you can run `kubectl cluster-info`.

 ## Install Helm

 Download a binary release of the Helm client from